ludovjb/haxball_ai/README.md

  #### Position vectors

-All the position vectors (ball, teammates and opponents) are relative to the agent position.
+All position vectors (ball, teammates and opponents) are relative to the agent position.
 The latter is relative to the center of the pitch : (0, 0).

  #### Velocity vectors